 The Big 12's schedule is set, and this year, we didn't have to wait until just a few months before the season to see it.

 We'll take a closer look at each Big 12 team's schedule with some analysis over the coming weeks.
-First up: the Baylor Bears.
+Next up: the Kansas Jayhawks.